yonidoronpeters/dad-joke-strava-title/README.md

 The app should now be running on [localhost:5000](http://localhost:5000/).

 ## Deploying to Heroku
 This app is meant to be easily deployable to Heroku.
-It was create from the [Getting Started with Kotlin on Heroku](https://github.com/heroku/kotlin-getting-started.git) app.
+It was created from the [Getting Started with Kotlin on Heroku](https://github.com/heroku/kotlin-getting-started.git) app.

 [![Deploy to Heroku](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)